phoenixperry/cci_history_of_computing_and_computational_creativity/readme.md

 To read more about all the devices: https://www.cryptomuseum.com/crypto/enigma/hist.htm

 We needed a computer to attempt to brute force de-encrypt the messages.
-That machine is Colossus and it was pivotal to cracking what became known as the Enigma Code.
-Alan Turring was the lead engineer.
+The development of the computers at Bletchley Park was pivotal to cracking what became known as the Enigma Code.
+Alan Turring was a lead engineer.

 It was programmed largely by women: https://www.theguardian.com/careers/2018/jul/24/meet-the-female-codebreakers-of-bletchley-park